mowglixx/python-in-a-week/README.md

 On Day 2 you will learn about the concept of `scope` and how it impacts your code, we will learn about `logic` and `flow control`, this powerful concept is a lot simpler than it sounds and is used in every module afterwards, it boils down to:

 ```
-if this ... this,
-if that ... that,
-otherwise ... nothing
+if 'this' then 'that'
 ```

 If you understand the above then you should be fine, when adding loops to this module you just do it all again!

 ### Module 3.
 Functions

-In this module you will learn about re-using code and building larger building blocks to work with, imagine you were building a huge Lego Castle but all the pieces are tiny, it would take you an age just to finish a single wall!
+In this module you will learn about re-using code and building larger building blocks to work with, imagine you were building a huge Lego® Castle but all the pieces are tiny, it would take you an age just to finish a single wall!

 When we build our own `functions` we can make bigger pieces to build our projects with thus speeding up our productivity, neat.